 Again, this concept could be tied to men’s sense of power and control over the road, and to their more aggressive tendencies in general.
 The fact that women are more reluctant to drive while impaired reinforces the concept that they are safer, more conscientious drivers than men.

-13. Testosterone leads to aggression
+13. Testosterone can lead to aggression

 Despite the widespread belief that an overabundance of testosterone may lead to aggressive behavior, many recent studies, such as one by the New York Academy of Sciences*, suggest that a deficiency of the famous male hormone may be behind more aggressive behavior.